opengdpr/OpenDSR/specification.md

   **REQUIRED** string value representing the encoding of the identity.
 Supported values: See section 5.2.

-## 6. OpenGDPR Discovery
+## 6. OpenCompliance Discovery

-OpenGDPR service implementations **MUST** provide an endpoint that describes their support for the OpenGDPR specification via HTTP GET.
+OpenCompliance service implementations **MUST** provide an endpoint that describes their support for the OpenCompliance specification via HTTP GET.

 ## 6.1.
 Example Discovery Request